-4. DYNAMICS OF CUSTOMARY LAND TENURE:
+3. ISSUES SORROUNDING CUSTOMARY LAND TENURE:

-Overview: The historical revelations made earlier regarding the attitude of family, clan and tribal elders to land tenure is significant in that it enables discussion on the start of customary tenure dispensations in various territories.
+The historical revelations made earlier regarding the attitude of family, clan and tribal elders to land tenure is significant in that it enables discussion on the start of customary tenure dispensations in various territories including Tanzania.
 Clearly, the start of customary tenure in some areas should be tagged to the period of permanent occupancy of the land.
 To some it could be as late the time of conquest over neighbouring tribes that established control over new lands.
-But to most people customary tenure commences at the start of occupation of lands and within bounds of the same land on which they had lived up to the time of colonialism, i.e., the onset of colonialism is a good landmark.
+But to most people customary tenure commences at the start of occupation of lands and within bounds of the same land on which they had lived up to the time of colonialism, i.e., the onset of colonialism is the landmark.
 However, in discussions over land policy reform interactions, this date is neither significant nor important.
-More important are tribal land displacements accruing thereafter which lead to claims in the name of ancestral lands as discussed earlier under historical development.
+More important are tribal land displacements accruing thereafter which could lead to claims in the name of ancestral lands as discussed earlier under historical development.

-4.1.
 Displacements from Ancestral Lands:

 Customary tenure, upheld through tribal traditions, assured that economic interests of each member of the clan were preserved.
-When properly considered, this principle can still guide policy on employment and poverty reduction at national levels particularly in agrarian economies.
+When properly considered, this principle can still guide policy on employment and reduction at national level povertv particularly, in agrarian economies.
 It must be recalled here, that colonial interventions that declared all land as "not owned" left many natives labelled as trespassers on their ancestral lands.
 This colonial policy resulted in many lands poorly managed (deforested, eroded, and derelict) and refuelled migrations both voluntary and forced.
 The benefactors of the policy can point to land developments in the interest of "the economy" as an advantage worthy the course.
 But it is development at the cost of many native peoples in turn being displaced from settled lands to start life a new.

-In Tanzania, development activities that fuelled displacements of natives from their lands by this colonial policy include: (i) development of sisal, tea, coffee estates; (ii) development for way leave to pave way to various forms of infrastructure; (iii) the development of Towns; (iv) development of ujamaa villages, etc. With regard to displacement caused in implementing ujamaa village policies, the law now makes the process irreversible as per section 15(1) of the Village Land Act No. 5 of 1999.
+In Tanzania, development activities that fuelled displacements of natives from their lands by this colonial policy include: (i) development of sisal, tea, coffee estates; (ii) development for way leave to pave way to various forms of infrastructure; (iii) the development of Towns; (iv) development of ujamaa villages, etc.

+With regard to displacements caused in implementing ujamaa village policies, the law now makes the process irreversible as per section 15(1) of the Village Land Act No. 5 of 1999.
 All former owners of customary land rights on these lands cannot claim or have such rights converted under current dispensations.
+This does not mean that affected peoples are satisfied with the clause.
+In a land issues meeting in Kiagata, Musoma District, in 2004, delegates herd of claims and counter claims of property including graveyards that authorities had refused to return to families affected by displacements during villagisation.
+Ill informed village officials often enforce the quoted section instead of applying simple common sense and logic.
+One affected lady thought the decisions were ridiculous in the least and would not avert further conflict.

-4.2.
-Tempering with Customary Tenure Under Ujamaa in Tanzania:
+Tempering with Customary Tenure in Ujamaa Villages in Tanzania: